-8 This SASH Prevention Tool Kit (Tool Kit) is available at no charge from SOCP
+9 This SASH Prevention Tool Kit (Tool Kit) is available at no charge from SOCP

-- A. GA shall provide copies of GA's SASH prevention policies and reporting procedures to each crew member upon boarding the training vessel. - B. GA SASH Contact shall provide an electronic copy of the GA's SASH prevention policies and reporting procedures to each SMA SASH Contact before commencement of the training cruise. - C. Each SMA SASH Contact shall coordinate with the GA SASH Contact to resolve any conflicts between the GA's and SMA's SASH prevention policies and reporting procedures and develop consolidated SASH prevention policies and reporting procedures for their cadets aboard the training vessel. - D. Each SMA SASH Contact shall arrange to distribute copies of the consolidated GA's and SMA's SASH prevention policies and reporting procedures to each of their SMA cadets, faculty, staff, and subcontractors upon boarding the TS. - e.
+- D. Each SMA SASH Contact shall arrange to distribute copies of the consolidated GA's and SMA's SASH prevention policies and reporting procedures to each of their SMA cadets, faculty, staff, and subcontractors upon boarding the TS. - e.
 Display company policies prohibiting SASH, retaliation, drug and alcohol usage, and cadet presence in crew member staterooms/crew member presence in cadet staterooms, on board.